nehiralgan/fingerprint-recognition-cnn/README.md

 **Use Cases**

-Biometric authentication research
+Biometric authentication research,
-Academic demonstration of hybrid matching
+academic demonstration of hybrid matching, fingerprint liveness evaluation, visual demonstration of matching.
-Fingerprint liveness evaluation
-Visual demonstration of matching

 **Limitations**

-Dataset is small — model accuracy is limited
-CPU-only inference — slower than GPU
 Not for production security systems
 This project is for learning, experimentation, and prototyping.

-**Citation & Attribution**

-This project draws inspiration from hybrid approaches in biometrics and interactive CNN explainer models like CNN Explainer: an interactive CNN visualization tool.

 **Contributing**

 Feel free to open issues or pull requests.
 For major changes, please discuss before submitting.

-**Contact**
+## Contact

 If you have questions about this project, feel free to open an issue or contact the author.